 Capstone Option

 Core4

 CapstoneI

-Electives7
+Electives

 Total number of courses 12

 Each route is dependent on the availability of appropriate supervision and approval by the Assistant Dean of Graduate Studies and Research (M.Ed.
 Program).
 See Section h.
-Culminating Activity: Thesis/Project/Capstone e.
-Requirements for the Educational Leadership Specialization

-Requirements (p.
-45) for more information regarding the culminating activity.
+Culminating Activity: Thesis/Project/Capstone Requirements (p.
+49) for more information regarding the culminating activity.